 What is autism?

-Autism spectrum disorder (ASD) - its full name - is the name for a range of conditions which affect how a person communicates and interacts with the world around them, as well as their interests and behaviour.
+Autism spectrum disorder (ASD) - its medical name - is the name for a range of conditions which affect how a person communicates and interacts with the world around them, as well as their interests and behaviour.

 It's not a disease or an illness, but a condition that somebody is born with.
 People who are born with autism have it all of their lives.
+Some people prefer to call it 'autism spectrum condition' (ASC) instead of ASD.

 You cannot tell that somebody has autism by looking at them.